MEZk/external-sort/README.md

 ### Implementation details

 The implementation is based on the [external sort algorithm](https://en.wikipedia.org/wiki/External_sorting).
-It consists of two steps: split and chunk.
+It consists of two steps: split and merge.

 **Split step**
 1. Split the large file into N files each K-bytes size (depends on memory limit).